-- 5.1.3.
-The permittee shall demonstrate continuous compliance by doing the following: - a.
-The permittee must demonstrate continuous compliance with each emission limitation, operating limitation, and other requirements in Table 2d to 40 C.F.R.
+- 5.1.7.
+The permittee shall demonstrate continuous compliance as follows: - a.
+The permittee must demonstrate continuous compliance with each emission limitation, operating limitation, and other requirements in Table 2c to 40 C.F.R.
 63, Subpart ZZZZ that apply to the permittee according to methods specified in Table 6 to 40 C.F.R.
-63, Subpart ZZZZ.

-Table 6 states that for work or management practices the permittee shall operate and maintain the stationary RICE according to the manufacturer's emission related operation and maintenance instructions; or develop and follow your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+63, Subpart ZZZZ. - Table 6 states that for work or management practices the permittee shall operate and maintain the stationary RICE according to the manufacturer's emission related operation and maintenance instructions; or develop and follow their own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions. - b.
+The permittee must report each instance in which they did not meet each emission limitation or operating limitation in Table 2c to 40 C.F.R.
+63, Subpart ZZZZ that apply.
+These instances are deviations from the emission and operating limitations.
+These deviations must be reported according to the requirements in 40 C.F.R. §63.6650. - c.
+The permittee must also report each instance in which the applicable requirements in Table 8 to 40 C.F.R.
+63, Subpart ZZZZ were not met.

-[45CSR34; 40 C.F.R. § 63.6640(a) and Table 6, Item 9 of 40CFR63, Subpart ZZZZ]
+[45CSR34; 40 C.F.R. §§ 63.6640(a), (b), and (e) and Table 6, Item 9]